priyankayelleni/My_assignment/HSBCAutomation/README.md

  Go to TestRunner Class in Intelllij IDE and do right click and select RUN option

- How to Gte Reports?
+ How to Get Reports?
  ====================
- After running tests, reports will be available under target folder with file index.html
+ After running tests, reports will be available under target folder with file cucumber-report